JohnSwiftC/GuShell/docs/README.md

 ##### `void attemptFullPersistenceNoNetwork(TCHAR* dirName)` in `GuShell.c`

 Is a version of `attemptFullPersistence` with no network calls.
 Is intended for the `GO_FOR_THROAT` macro, which will likely not have a host connection.

+##### `void bypassUACWithFod(TCHAR* dirName)` in `GuShell.c`

+Attempts a UAC bypass with fodhelper.exe.
+It utilizes a dummy powershel script to carry out the elevation.
+During the short period of time where the new GuShell is started, it will notice the command line args passed to it and then start itself _again_ before it is killed by Defender.
+The final instance will be a high-integrity process that is maintained.
+[Article](https://johnswiftc.github.io/cybersecurity/maldev/networking/2024/12/28/fodhelper.html)

 ##### `PVOID GetProcAddressWalk(HMODULE hModule, LPCSTR lpProcName)` in `GuShellPebWalk.c`